Wang Yuanji: Life

 "This girl will bring glory to our family.
 It's a pity that she isn't a boy!"

 These words have also been interpreted as him lamenting her headstrong, tomboyish nature during her childhood.
-Her grandfather's words came true, years later she contributed to the stabilization of a new dynasty and became empress.
+Her grandfather's words came true; years later, she contributed to the stabilization of a new dynasty and became empress.

 When Wang Yuanji was 12 (by East Asian reckoning), her grandfather died and she cried her heart out.
 Her father respected her even more after that incident and felt that she was indeed very special.

 Marriage

 Wang Yuanji married Sima Zhao after reaching adulthood (around the age of 15) and bore him five sons – Sima Yan, Sima You, Sima Dingguo (司馬定國), Sima Zhao (司馬兆) and Sima Guangde (司馬廣德) – and a daughter who was historically known as Princess Jingzhao (京兆公主; literally "Princess of the Capital").
+(Note: Princess Jingzhao was wedded to Zhen De after the latter's wife (a daughter of Sima Shi and thus Princess Jingzhao's cousin) died young.
+Zhen De was originally a male relative of Cao Rui's wife Empress Mingyuan.
+When Cao Rui's daughter Cao Shu died in 232, Guo De was declared to be Cao Shu's son.
+As Cao Shu was buried together with Zhen Huang, a deceased grandson of Lady Zhen's brother, Guo's surname was changed to "Zhen".)
 After her marriage, she maintained her good moral character and served her in-laws well.
 She cried her heart out again when her father died.

 When Sima Zhao became the regent of Wei, he recognised Zhong Hui's talent and promoted the latter to higher appointments.
 Wang Yuanji told her husband, "Zhong Hui is a man who will forsake moral principles for his personal gains.
 He's likely to cause trouble if he's overly indulged and favoured.
 He shouldn't be entrusted with important responsibilities."
 Wang Yuanji's prediction came true later as Zhong Hui started a rebellion in March 264 after helping Wei conquer its rival state, Shu Han.